 After filling out your forms, signing on the bottom line and dispatching your tax return to the proper IRS office, you are often left to wonder whether the IRS received the return.
 The IRS provides multiple options for you to file your returns, including online, by traditional mail or through a professional tax preparation service.
 Not all of these choices offer immediate verification that the IRS has received the tax filing.

-Assemble Your Tax Data
+Finding Your Your Tax Data

 Whether you are reaching out to the IRS by phone or online, you will be required to provide some basic personal information.
 In addition to your full name, be prepared to supply the IRS with your street address, ZIP code, date of birth and Social Security number.
 The IRS representative may also ask for your filing status.

 If you are contacting the IRS by phone, the best number to call is the main IRS customer service line, which is (800) 829-1040.
 Taxpayers who are hearing impaired or speech impaired may use the IRS TTY service line, which is (800) 829-4059.
 IRS representatives on those lines will be able to assist you with verifying your tax filing.

 Obtain Refund Status Online

 If you are anticipating a refund, you can check the status of your filing by visiting the "Refunds" section of the IRS website.
-It is best to wait four weeks after filing before checking.
+It is best to wait four weeks after filing before googling "Track my refund".
 Even if you are not anticipating a refund, you can discover whether your return has been processed by visiting the "Get Transcript" portion of the IRS site.

 If you are verifying an amended tax filing, you can also use the IRS website.
 The IRS advises that it can take up to three weeks after mailing for an amended return to enter the system and up to 16 weeks for complete processing.

 Read More: Can You E-File If You Owe Taxes?